Kansas Licensing Requirements for Audiologists and Speech-Language Pathologists

 - Applicant must also be in good standing with no administrative or disciplinary actions pending or in effect.

-Applicants must complete 20 hours of documented and approved continuing education per each two-year renewal period; applicants licensed in both speech-language pathology and audiology must complete 30 hours of documented and approved continuing education; excess hours may not be carried over to the subsequent renewal period.
+Applicants must complete 20 hours of documented and approved continuing education per each two-year renewal period; applicants licensed in both speech-language pathology and audiology must complete 30 hours of documented and approved continuing education.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.